Uchihinha/stopy/README.md

 Robô que aprende e joga **[Stop]** desenvolvido em Python com conceitos básicos de IA com fins de aprendizado.

-With `--why`, Size Limit can tell you _why_ your library is of this size and show the real cost of all your internal dependencies.

 [stop]: https://stopots.com/pt/

 ## Dependências